- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It's important to note that while the CPU's processing power can impact data transfer and potential loss, it is not the sole factor.
 Other factors like network bandwidth, storage medium speed, network congestion, and user configuration also play significant roles in overall performance and data integrity.

-Although NAS Drive Station HD-LB1.0TU2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-LB1.0TU2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -